tlhakhang/beeradvocate-crawler/README.md

-# Summary
+# beeradvocate-crawler
-The beeradvocate-crawler is a NodeJS application that systematically retrieves beer information from all beer profile pages on http://beeradvocate.com
+The beeradvocate-crawler is a NodeJS application that systematically retrieves beer information from all beer profile pages from breweries in the United States on http://beeradvocate.com.

 ##  src/ folder
 This application is broken down into several smaller modules located under the src/ folder.